PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 Sanctuary.Census aims to provide as similar of an interface to Daybreak Game's Census as possible.
 However, particularly when it comes to the provided collections, this isn't always achievable.

+## Queries

+The basic structure of a query is supported.
+Submitting a service ID is optional, and rest assured it's not logged in any way if you do.

+Both the `get` and `count` verbs are supported.

 ⚠ Only the `ps2` environment is supported at this time, despite what the api-doc pages might tell you.

+Querying itself is extremely limited at the moment:

+- The only supported Census commands are `c:start` and `c:limit`.
+- A collection can only be filtered on its ID field.
+- A collection cannot be filtered by multiple values (e.g. `item_id=1,2`)

 ## Response Shape